 How about sipping some of the best Champagne in France on a giant Ferris wheel?
 Reims is the gateway city of the Champagne region and a great place to visit for their holiday market, the third largest in France.

-The gothic cathedral from the 13th century in the center square of the city (which made our list of seven incredibly beautiful churches in France besides Notre Dame) is where the Christmas market is located, along with many other festivities.
-Over 140 stalls line the perimeter of the cathedral offering up handmade Christmas decorations and savory and sweet treats.
+The gothic cathedral from the 13th century in the center square of the city (which made our list of 7 Incredibly Beautiful Churches In France Besides Notre Dame) is where the Reims Christmas Market is located, along with many other festivities.
+Over 100 stalls line the perimeter of the cathedral offering up handmade Christmas decorations and savory and sweet treats.

 An artisan market is set up in a historic, former mansion, the Palace of Tau, with handicrafts, glassmakers, candlemakers, ceramicists, and embroiderers.